-If you have not been given a student certificate, please complete our student certificate.
+If you have not been given a student certificate by your education establishment, please complete our student certificate.
 This should be issued to your college or university to complete and you should upload it as evidence when making your application.

 If you are a non-British, full-time student at a UK college or university and your spouse or child live with you but are not a British Citizen and prevented from working or claiming benefits, you may be able to reduce your Council Tax bill by 25%, 50% or 100% depending on how many other adults live in the property.